 Want an awesome dinner on a Saturday night but can’t be arsed to cook for hours?
 Got to be steak night!

-Anyone can fry a steak and bung a few chips in the oven, but steak is actually crazy versatile.
+Anyone can fry a steak and bung a few chips in the oven, but steak is actually very versatile.
 This post is going to start by talking about cuts, move on to how to cook it, then finish with a few serving ideas that will make your steak night even better!

 Summary: Buy a quality steak at least an inch thick, season it an hour in advance, sear it in a hot cast iron skillet, finish it with butter.